trevormunoz/docker-nginx-es/README.md

 5. Clone this repo and change into the directory
 6. Run fig up `sudo fig up -d`
 7. Check that processes are running `sudo fig ps`

+### :dumbwaiter

+The dumbwaiter branch includes a python script that transforms the [NYPL's open data](http://menus.nypl.org/data) and loads it into the attached elasticsearch instance.

+NB: This configuration has only been successfully tested on VMs with at least 8 GB of RAM